elunna/nerfhack-changelog/README.md

 ### WIZMODE FEATURES

 * The #wizcrown command has been added for testing crowning (Evil)
-* The #wizclear (^z) command, clears all monsters on the screen (from SpliceHack)
+* The #wizclear (^z) command, clears all monsters on the screen (Splice)
 * Wizard mode can override an artifact ignoring you (xnh)
 * Allow teleportation into unteleportable spots in wizard mode
 * Allow wishing (^W) for monsters in wizmode (Un)

-## RESOURCE CONTROL AND MECHANIC NERFS
+## RESOURCE CONTROL(NERFS) AND MECHANIC CHANGES

-* Conflict negates Elbereth and scare monster protection (Evil)
 * Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)
-* The chance of gaining levels from wraiths has been throttled.
-The chance scales with your level.
-You have an (XP level) in 40 chance of gaining a level from eating a wraith corpse now.
+* The chance of gaining levels from wraiths has been reduced using the SLASH'EM version of edible wraith corpses.
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking.

 * Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (from 50% to 25%) (SLASHEM)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Falling downstairs does more damage - 2d3 instead of 1d3.
 (K-Mod)
 * Falling down a hole or pit while fumbling (or very low dex) can make you fall on a wielded weapon.
+* Going downstairs while stunned always results in falling, confusion sometimes does.
 * Don't allow stunned jumping.
 Confused jumping has a 20% chance to fail (Evil)

 ### Slow Luck timeouts (modified)